Vanishing of l^2-cohomology as a computational problem: Embedding a Turing machine in a group ring

-The main result of this section is the following proposition. \begin{proposition} There is an algorithm which given a foolproof read-only Turing machine $M$ on three tapes produces a finite group $H(M)$ and an element $T(M)$ of $\zring{(\lamplighter)^3 \times H(M)}$ in such a way that there exists a word which $M$ rejects iff $\dimvn\ker T(M) \neq 0$. \end{proposition}
+The main result of this section is the following proposition. \begin{proposition} There is an algorithm which given a foolproof read-only Turing machine $M$ on three tapes produces a finite group $H(M)$ and an element $T(M)$ of $\zring{(\lamplighter)^3 \times H(M)}$ in such a way that there exists a word which $M$ rejects if and only if $\dimvn\ker T(M) \neq 0$. \end{proposition}